Dorialexander/Pyllica/README.md

 lesdebats-18621231.txt<br />
 </blockquote>

+As the OCR recognition of Gallica is not perfect (about 5-10% of errors per word for standard journalistic text, as much as 40% when the original copy is in a bad shape), the texts are better suited for large quantitative data analysis.

 While you can do some convenient data analysis with python, I would recommend using a more powerful statistic language. <a href="http://www.r-project.org/">R</a> includes an <a hrefh="http://cran.r-project.org/web/packages/tm/index.html">effective library</a> for text and data mining, tm.
 This <a href="http://cran.r-project.org/web/packages/tm/vignettes/tm.pdf">introduction</a> to the tm package is quite accessible.

 <h3>Future development</h3>